julien01A/wPip_cid_island/README.md

 # importe a reference genome of Wolbachia wPip : Here: AM999887.1, renamed "wPipPel.fasta"
 ```

-To best prepare for mapping the raw sequencing reads onto a clean host *Culex pipiens* genome, we create a subset of sequences from `ref_culpip.fasta` that are not also found in Wolbachia wPip.
+To best prepare for mapping the raw sequencing reads onto a clean host *Culex pipiens* genome, we create a subset of sequences from `ref_culpip.fasta` that are not also found in Wolbachia *w*Pip.
 Here is the script used to generate the subset dataset `culpip_masked.fa` using `bbmap (v.38.87)` (<https://bbmap.org/>):

 ```
 ####bash####